ajrigby/COLTE/README.md

 `Tau_mode`: integer.
 A value of 1 will calculate Tau primarly from 13CO/Tex
                      A value of 2 will use the low tau assumption with single_Tau A value of 3 will use the optically thin approximation.
 `R1318`: integer.
 Assumeed abundance ratio of 13CO to C18O.
+We refer the reader to [Wilson & Rood 1994](https://ui.adsabs.harvard.edu/abs/1994ARA%26A..32..191W/abstract) for selecting suitable values.
 `single_Tau:` float.
 The assumed optical depth for use in Tau_mode 2.
 `fill_method`: string.
 Either "interpolate", "median", "rescale" or "none".